 On OpenSea, navigate to the top right of the page and click your Profile icon.
 Select the NFT you would like to sell from your wallet.

-On the top right of the item page, click Sell.
+On the right side of the item page, click List for sale.

-Set a duration for the sale by choosing a default duration or setting a custom duration using the calendar.
+Set a duration for the sale by using the dropdown at the bottom of the page.

 Lastly, you can choose to reserve the item for a specific buyer.
-To do so, open the More Options section and enter their wallet address into the Reserve for specific buyer field.
+To do so, click Reserve and enter their wallet address into the field.

 In all those options, you’ll see the potential fees from the sale listed at the bottom.

 Any transaction, including sales, typically include gas fees and a marketplace fee.
 Buyers pay gas fees when purchasing a fixed-price item, and some transactions may also include creator earnings.
 Sellers pay gas fees when accepting offers.
-OpenSea’s fees are simple and straightforward: OpenSea receives 2.5% of the sale price of your NFT.
+OpenSea typically charges a 1% fee to the seller of the NFTs, which is included in the price displayed to buyers.

-At OpenSea, we offer a variety of ways to keep costs to a minimum while selling your NFTs.
-The new protocol for buying and selling NFTs using OpenSea, Seaport, significantly lowers gas fees.
-You can save an estimated 35% in gas fees for transactions using Seaport.
+At OpenSea, we offer a variety of ways to keep costs to a minimum while facilitating the sale of your NFTs.
+The protocol for buying and selling NFTs using OpenSea, Seaport, significantly lowers gas fees.
 It also eliminates the one-time setup fee to use our marketplace.
-And because OpenSea is compatible with Ethereum, Polygon, Klaytn, Arbitrum, Optimism, and Avalanche you have many blockchains with varying gas fees to choose from.
-OpenSea is the largest and most diverse NFT marketplace, and we’re proud to continue to offer users the best NFT buying and selling experience in web3.
+And because OpenSea is compatible with 22 blockchains, you have a wide range of options with varying gas fees to choose from.
+OpenSea is the leading NFT marketplace, and we’re proud to continue to offer users the best NFT buying and selling experience in web3.

 Before you set the fixed price or auction of your NFTs, research other similar projects to see what their floor prices are, connect with your community online, get a sense of the appetite for what you’re selling, and use other analytics tools to help guide you to finding the right price.
 OpenSea will also prompt you via pop up asking you to confirm if you create a listing far below the floor price.
 This can help you catch any misplaced decimals or an extra 0 you might have missed!